General FAQs about The Foundation

 No, unfortunately at this time we don’t.
 As an alternative, we could give you ‘Gift of Sight’ cards to put on the tables or a bookmark for each guest.
 Please get in touch

-with the Donations team for more information via email.
+with the Fundraising team for more information via email.

-Alternatively, you could set up an online donation page for your guests to donate to with Everyday Hero
+Alternatively, you could set up an online donation page for your guests to donate to here

 Can I donate to a specific country or program?